GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 The ad auction is likely to be run by the publisher's [SSP](/docs/privacy-sandbox/fledge#ssp), or the publisher itself.
 The purpose of the auction is to select the most appropriate ad for a single available ad slot on the current page.
-The auction takes into account the interest groups the browser is a member of, along with data from ad-space buyers and the sellers from the [Key/Value services].
+The auction takes into account the interest groups the browser is a member of, along with data from ad-space buyers and the sellers from the [Key/Value services](#keyvalue-service).

 The ad-space **seller** makes a request to the user's browser to begin an ad auction by calling `navigator.runAdAuction()`.